code-423n4/2024-03-zksync/docs/Smart contract Section/System contracts bootloader description.md

     - It does nothing (i.e. just burns ergs) otherwise.
 It can be used to burn ergs needed for L2→L1 communication or publication of bytecodes onchain.
 - `setValueForNextFarCall` sets `msg.value` for the next `call`/`mimic_call`.
 Note, that it does not mean that the value will be really transferred.
 It just sets the corresponding `msg.value` context variable.
 The transferring of ETH should be done via other means by the system contract that uses this parameter.
 Note, that this method has no effect on `delegatecall` , since `delegatecall` inherits the `msg.value` of the previous frame.
 - `increment_tx_counter` increments the counter of the transactions within the VM.
 The transaction counter used mostly for the VM’s internal tracking of events.
 Used only in bootloader after the end of each transaction.
+- `decommit` will return a pointer to a slice with the corresponding bytecode hash preimage.
+If this bytecode has been unpacked before, the memory page where it was unpacked will be reused.
+If it has never been unpacked before, it will be unpacked into the current heap.

 Note, that currently we do not have access to the `tx_counter` within VM (i.e. for now it is possible to increment it and it will be automatically used for logs such as `event`s as well as system logs produced by `to_l1`, but we can not read it).
 We need to read it to publish the *user* L2→L1 logs, so `increment_tx_counter` is always accompanied by the corresponding call to the [SystemContext](#systemcontext) contract.

-More on the difference between system and user logs can be read [here](https://github.com/code-423n4/2023-10-zksync/blob/main/docs/Smart%20contract%20Section/Handling%20pubdata%20in%20Boojum.md). - `set_pubdata_price` sets the price (in gas) for publishing a single byte of pubdata.
+More on the difference between system and user logs can be read [here](https://github.com/code-423n4/2023-10-zksync/blob/main/docs/Smart%20contract%20Section/Handling%20pubdata%20in%20Boojum.md).

 ### **Generally accessible**